duke-malaria-collaboratory/BRAVA/README.md

 |2     |PFCRT |BF252 |466|C  |.  |0        |12   |0.0     |
 |3     |PFCRT |BF252 |610|C  |.  |0        |7    |0.0     |

-`combine_vcf_analysis` should create a file called `dr_depths_freqs.csv` in the output directory.
+`combine_vcf_analysis` should create a file called `dr_depths_freqs.csv` in the `variant_output` directory.
 After running the pipeline on a small set of samples with targets PFCRT and PFMDR1, our depths frequency table looked like this:

 |Target|Sample|POS|BASE|TOTAL_DEPTH|DEPTH|FREQ                |
 |------|------|---|----|-----------|-----|--------------------|